Wayne-X/rektin/README.md

 <i>example of the code at work, these are fake names</i>
 </p>

-Leverages data mining and a portion of the SMTP protocol to collect email addresses of recruiters at top companys, and automates sending emails to selected email addresses.
+Leverages data mining and a portion of the SMTP protocol to collect email addresses of recruiters at top companys.
+We do this by scraping LinkedIn for first/last names of people that work at that company as far as 3+ degrees of connection, and come up with a list of possible email addresses they might be using based on their name and company.
+Email addresses get checked silenty for occupancy using the first part of the SMTP(rotocol), and automates sending emails to discovered email addresses.
 This code is provided as-is, use at your own discretion.
 Go easy on the data mining part, if you query too fast your LinkedIn account might get flagged.

 Our submission to Wildhacks 2016:
 [Wayne Xun](https://www.linkedin.com/in/waynexun) (CS '17), [Hayley Hu](https://www.linkedin.com/in/hayley-hu) (CS '16)